JakobLybarger/MorningstarOA/Readme.md

 dotnet run
 ```

-4. Navigate to the client project and run the app
+4. Navigate to the client project and run the app in a different terminal window
 ```bash
 cd ../MorningstarConsole
 dotnet run